vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Expiration dates
 ================

-In Odoo, *expiration dates* can be used to manage and track the lifecycles of perishable products, from purchase to sale.
+In Leansoft, *expiration dates* can be used to manage and track the lifecycles of perishable products, from purchase to sale.
 Using expiration dates reduces product loss due to unexpected expiry, and helps to avoid sending expired products to customers.

-In Odoo, only products that are tracked using *lots* and *serial numbers* can be assigned expiration information.
+In Leansoft, only products that are tracked using *lots* and *serial numbers* can be assigned expiration information.
 Once a lot or serial number has been assigned, an expiration date can be set.
 This is especially helpful for companies (such as food manufacturers) that consistently, or exclusively, buy and sell perishable products.